Skip to main content

 Scarr’s Pizza

 Scarr’s Pizza was established in 2016 by Scarr Pimentel and is based in New York City.
-With a focus on organic and all-natural ingredients, Scarr’s Pizza is committed to creating high-quality products for the community and beyond.
+With a focus on organic and all-natural ingredients, Scarr’s Pizza is committed to creating high-quality pizza for the community and beyond.

 Large hard-shell taco with cheese and tomatoes on a orange tray in front of a colorful wall.